emilyold/email-finder/README.md

 Once maven is configured correctly, please navigate to the EmailFinder directory and compile the entire project with this command: mvn compile.

-There are two ways to run the application once it is compiled.
-Both should be run from the EmailSearchEngine class.
+There are two ways the application can be run once it is compiled.
+Both can be run using the EmailSearchEngine class.

-(1) EmailScraper -- run with the command: mvn exec:java -Dexec.mainClass="EmailSearchEngine" -Dexec.args="<url to search>"
+(1) EmailScraper -- run with the command: mvn exec:java -Dexec.mainClass="EmailSearchEngine" -Dexec.args="[url to search]"
 If you prefer not to see the verbose maven output use the -q option after mvn in the command.

 If the website you wish to search has statically defined html, the EmailScraper should be used.
 This application utilizes the JSoup (www.jsoup.org) library to connect to and parse pages of html.
 For a url to be included in the crawl, it must be explicity defined as an href attribute under an <a> tag in the html.
 Both absolute and relative urls will be processed.

-(2) WebDriverEmailScraper -- run with the command: mvn exec:java -Dexec.mainClass="EmailSearchEngine" -Dexec.args="<url to search> wd"
+(2) WebDriverEmailScraper -- run with the command: mvn exec:java -Dexec.mainClass="EmailSearchEngine" -Dexec.args="[url to search] wd"
 The second argument, 'wd', indicates that you wish to run the search engine using a web driver.
 If you prefer not to see the verbose maven output use the -q option after mvn in the command.